 My Slanted Arrangement

-“The best gift he can give you is not health or prosperity or happiness in this world, but more of himself.”
+“The best gift God can give you is not health or prosperity or happiness in this world, but more of himself.”

 As I examined my expectations, I realized that I had unconsciously assumed that life was linear.
-I was living as though God’s blessings were dependent on my faithfulness and trouble was a result of my failings.
-So if I fulfilled my end of the relationship, God would certainly fulfill his.
+I was living as if God’s blessings were dependent on my faithfulness and as if trouble was a result of my failings.
+So, if I fulfilled my end of the relationship, God would certainly fulfill his.
 If not, what was the point of obeying God?

 As I searched the Bible for answers, God revealed a simple but transforming truth: This life is not about me; it’s about him.
 And my supreme delight is not to rest in anything in this world.
 My delight is to be in God.
 The best gift he can give me is not health or prosperity or happiness, but more of himself — a blessing that can never be taken away; a blessing that grows richer with time, and lasts throughout eternity.